Mide0David/alx_capstone_project/README.md

 ## How to Play

-1. Visit our website at [insert-website-url-here].
+1. Visit our website at [quizz-game].
-2. Sign up or log in with your account.
-3. Choose a quiz category that interests you.
+2. Choose a quiz category that interests you.
-4. Answer the multiple-choice questions to the best of your knowledge.
+3. Answer the multiple-choice questions to the best of your knowledge.
-5. Submit your answers and see your score at the end of the quiz.
+4. Submit your answers and see your score at the end of the quiz.

 ## Score Tracking

 Your scores for each quiz will be saved, allowing you to track your performance over time.
 To access your scores, log in to your account and visit the "My Scores" section.

-## Leaderboard

-Think you're the Quiz Master?
-Check the leaderboard to see where you stand compared to other players.
-The leaderboard displays the top scores from users worldwide.

 ## Contributing